 12. Growling and Biting

-Typically, growling is absolutely okay for a dog to do.
-It is how they communicate.
+Typically, growling is okay for a dog to do.
+It is how dogs communicate.
 If you punish your dog for growling, they’ll eventually skip the growling part and just jump to biting instead.

 It makes dogs more aggressive if you punish them for growling, as you’ve taken away an acceptable way for them to express fear or frustration.